strikles/atac-data/messages/email/neurorights_en.md

 * staying in the netherlands and being forced into a psychiatric asylum under "assisted living" after losing my home with Eefje Suk, Emile Barkhof and Sara Hoff presenting falsified opinions in a court of law of rejection of pharmaco-"therapy" and "risk-to-self" to coerce psychiatric care and forced pharmacotherapy against my will instead of denouncing the individuals above along with their location.

 * being forced into a jail cell and losing my home and my freedom whilst being abused to induce psychosis with people around me being used as targets of directed violence.

-Some details worthy of your attention:

-* Psychiatrist **Emile Barkhof** visited the location where these individuals exact their extrajudicial cyber-torture sentences.

-* Suicide fighting champion **Eefje Suk** presenting false testimony in a court of law regarding "risk to self".

-* Psychiatrist **Sara Hoff** forcing herself into my home without consent or an appointment trying to coerce me into accepting a falsified diagnosis of paranoid schizophrenia and a sentence of forced pharmaco-"therapy" against my will to hide the extrajudicial sentence.

 <p align="center" width="100%"><img alt="Good" src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/movies/mission.gif"></p>